Pylons/pyramid/docs/narr/security.rst

   finding.

-- A :term:`view callable` is located by :term:`view lookup` using the the context as well as other attributes of the request.
+- A :term:`view callable` is located by :term:`view lookup` using the context as well as other attributes of the request.

 - If an :term:`authentication policy` is in effect, it is passed the request; it returns some number of :term:`principal` identifiers.